On what products does the consortium bid?

 - Sends bid solicitations by email and regular mail to a list of vendors and advertises in the Bay Area News Group newspapers;

-- Hosts bid openings and provides bid reviews and recommendations for the group.
+- Hosts bid openings and provides bid reviews and recommendations for the membership.

-Bidding is consolidated in the spring in order to open bids and produce bid recommendations by early May of each year.
-In this way members can obtain Board approval if necessary before the beginning of the new fiscal year.
-Bids are solicited for purchases between July 1 and June 30 of each year.
+Bidding is conducted in the spring in order to open bids and produce bid recommendations by early May of each year.
+In this way, members can obtain Board approval if necessary before the beginning of the new fiscal year.
+Bids are solicited for purchases to be made between July 1 and June 30 of each year.

 How do members manage vendor contracts and purchase orders?

-BACCs role ends once bid recommendations are prepared.
+BACCs role essentially ends once bid recommendations are prepared.
 Individual member agencies are responsible for entering into contracts with the successful bidder.
-Bid documents are written to allow for extending the bid beyond the one year period, if desired.
-Each agency coordinates its own billings and payments with the vendor.
+However, BACC does provide assistance if an agency runs into a problem dealing with a vendor after the bids are awarded.
+Bid documents are written to allow for extending the bid beyond the one year period an agency desires.
+Each agency coordinates its own ordering, deliveries, billings, and payments with the vendor.

 Are members obligated to purchase a specific quantity of product?